thebugcatcher/fun_vs_oo/slides.md

 - Basics of OO and Functional paradigms
 - Differences between OO and Functional
-- Some other paradigms
-- Languages we use at Annkissam
 - What do I like better?
 - Q&A / Discussion